-In conclusion, as shown in the highlights chart below, this plan projects rapid growth and moderate net profits over the next three years.
+In conclusion, this plan projects rapid growth and moderate net profits over the next three years.
 Implementing this plan will ensure that Quality Training quickly becomes a profitable venture for the owners.

 1.1 Objectives

 The objectives of this business plan are: